Writing by Sophie Pellegrini // Illustration by Billie Morris

 It wasn’t long before I began to relish how concretely I could see and feel my progress, both during the workout and the days after, when muscle soreness served as a quiet, constant reminder of my effort.
 Even small increases in my reps or the weight I was lifting felt like an accomplishment.
 Progress is slow and steady, but watching my body adapt to the challenges I present it with is still amazing to me a year later.
 Each time I lift, I’m working to redevelop respect for my body and all the amazing things it does every second of every day to keep me alive and as healthy as possible.
 My focus continues to shift from what my body looks like to what my body can do and how exercise makes me feel.

 During the first few months of lifting, I also felt the empowerment that comes with defying ideas about what women can’t and shouldn’t do with their bodies.
-Each time I step up to the Olympic platform, I feel this cheesy sense of connectedness with all the other women who have taken on the challenge of infiltrating a male-dominated space.
+When I step on to the deadlift platform, I often feel this cheesy sense of connectedness with all the people who have taken on the challenge of infiltrating a cis-male-dominated space.
 I like defying the skeptical gazes of the men who watch me rack weight onto the bar before I deadlift, or patronizingly offer to re-rack my plates after a set of squats (I politely and confidently turn them down).
 I used to ask permission—prefaced with an apology—before taking unused plates from another rack, until I realized that other guys took plates off of my rack, and each other’s, without asking first.
 I no longer let guilt prevent me from using a bench, afraid some “more worthy” guy may have to wait to use it.
 I feel no obligation to follow the unsolicited, unfounded advice random men offer me on my technique or form as a reflection of their need to mansplain, even if they stand there to watch if I take it.
-I fight through the anxiety I feel when I deny my instincts to wait and instead ask if I can work in while a man is using the Olympic platform.
+I fight through the anxiety I feel when I deny my instincts to wait and instead ask if I can work in while a man is using the platform.

 I’d be lying if I said that weightlifting completely alleviated my body insecurities, but there’s no doubt that shifting my exercise to weight training and boxing instead of body-anxiety-producing cardio machines has made a crucial difference.
 Weightlifting reminds me that there’s real purpose to exercise irrespective of weight loss, and that my body is worthy of respect regardless of its size.
 It helps me defy what society has taught me to believe—that women’s bodies and appearances determine our worth, and that thin bodies are inherently best.
 It helps me become more comfortable with advocating for myself in male-dominated spaces.
 It’s one more way I get to challenge the patriarchy as I build muscle, growing stronger and bigger, resisting the voices in my head and all around me that say I would be worth more if there were less of me.